minifiemj/accessibletablesR/README.md

 definitionstab:

-definitionstab <- function(contentslink = NULL, gridlines = "Yes", colwid_spec = NULL)
+definitionstab <- function(contentslink = NULL, gridlines = "Yes", colwid_spec = NULL, extracols = NULL)

 Run this function if a definitions page is wanted.

 Run the function after all the definitions have been added using the adddefinition function.

 The arguments are optional.
 If a link to the contents page is not wanted on the definitions page set contentslink = "No".
 If no gridlines are wanted on the definitions page then set gridlines = "No".
 Column widths are set automatically but can be altered using colwid_spec.
+Extra columns can be provided.
+To do so, set extracols = "Yes" and create a dataframe called extracols_definitions in the global environment before running the definitionstab function.
+The extracols_definitions dataframe must contain the desired extra columns and have the same number of rows as the definitions table.

 savingtables: